sqids/sqids-ruby/README.md

 ```

 > [!WARNING]
-> If you provide a large custom blocklist and/or custom alphabet, calls to `Sqid.new` can take
+> If you provide a large custom blocklist and/or custom alphabet, calls to `Sqids.new` can take
 > ~1ms.
-You should create a singleton instance of `Sqid` at service start and reusing that rather than
+You should create a singleton instance of `Sqids` at service start and reusing that rather than
-> repeatedly calling `Squid.new`
+> repeatedly calling `Sqids.new`

 ## 📝 License